By Faye M Smith

 “If you’re climbing hills, walking at a faster pace or using intervals in your walking routine, you are sure to increase the number of calories you burn,” adds Vikash.

-6 Walking can be a natural mood booster
+6. Walking is a natural mood booster

-“Walking can most definitely improve your mood,” saysVikash.
+“Walking can most definitely improve your mood,” says Vikash.
 “Studies have also shown that walking can reduce feelings of hostility and anger, and improve your sleep.”

-When researchers asked people withdepression to walk for 30 minutes three times a week for 16 weeks, they found it had similar mood-boosting effects to antidepressant medication.
+When researchers asked people with depression to walk for 30 minutes three times a week for 16 weeks, they found it had similar mood-boosting effects to antidepressant medication.

 “Modern living often sees a lot of stresses in both the workplace and at home, which can have an impact on your mental health,” says Aisling.
 “Walking is crucial in helping you to overcome these pressures, by giving you fresh air and clearing your mind.”
 Next time you’re slumped on the sofa, get up and give it a go.

-7 Walking boosts your brain
+7. Walking boosts your brain power as you age

 Walking increases blood flow to the brain, which in turn has cognitive benefits.
-Research suggests that people over the age of 65 couldreduce their risk of developing dementiaby committing to this easy-to-do activity.
+Research suggests that people over the age of 65 could reduce their risk of developing dementia by committing to this easy-to-do activity.